equinor/seismic-zfp/docs/file-specification.md

 ## SeismicZFP File Specification

-A SeismicZFP (.sz) file consists of 3 parts:
+A SeismicZFP (.sgz) file consists of 3 parts:
 1. A header, containing:
    * Information needed to read the file
    * Values of _invariant_ SEG-Y trace header fields